gvwilson/thirdbit/src/fiction/makers-return/index.md

 "It is morning somewhere,"
 the bot replied.
-"You have a message from Doctor Meadows.
+"You have a message from Doctor Szego.
 Shall I play it now?"

 "Sure."